-Scholarship Provided through the Rockingham Community College Foundation Various individuals and organizations contribute funds for scholarships.
+Rockingham Community College Foundation Scholarships

-In 2013-2014, RCC will have an online scholarship application process.
-Applications will be available beginning January 1st.
-Please follow the link under financial aid on RCC's Web page at www.rockinghamcc.edu, that says "Rockingham Community College Scholarships STARS Online".
-All application information must be completed by March 1, 2014 for the following academic year, which includes Fall 2014 and Spring 2015.
+Various individuals and organizations contribute funds for scholarships.
+RCC uses an online application process for scholarships provided by the RCC Foundation.
+The online application is available January 1.
+Please use the link marked "Scholarship Application" that is found under the "Quick Links" section of the top of the RCC web page (www.rockinghamcc.edu).
+All scholarship application information must be completed by April 1 for the following academic year (which includes the fall and spring terms following the April 1 deadline).